mrpmorris/Morris.Moxy/README.md

 ```

 2. Moxy automatically creates a .Net attribute for each pattern, which you can
-   then apply to targets in your source code.
+   then apply to multiple targets in your source code.

 ```c#
 [PersonName]